-104. My company is a federal contractor and has many UEIs depending on when the contract was signed and with what federal agency.
+100. My company is a federal contractor and has many UEIs depending on when the contract was signed and with what federal agency.
 Which UEI do I provide for EEO-1 Component 1 reporting purposes?

 If your company is a federal contractor and/or has an establishment that is a federal contractor, but your company is unsure which UEI to use for the company and/or establishment(s), your company may enter the word "UNAVAILABLE" (without quotation marks) in the UEI field in place of a UEI.
 Alternatively, if your company is unsure which UEI to use for an establishment(s) that is a federal contractor, you may use the company's non-headquarters establishment UEI (e.g., enterprise, parent, or headquarters level UEI) if your company has one for the establishment's UEI field.
-If a company indicates it is a federal contractor and/or has an establishment that is a federal contractor, the UEI field cannot be left blank.
+If a company indicates it is a federal contractor, the UEI field cannot be left blank.

-105. What if an employer has more than one UEI for an establishment that is a federal contractor?
+101. What if an employer has more than one UEI for an establishment that is a federal contractor?
 Which UEI does the employer provide for EEO-1 Component 1 reporting purposes?